 What you can do

-There are several things you can do to mitigate the side effects of maca powder or maca root.
+There are several things you can do to mitigate negative impacts.
 First and foremost is to use common sense.
-Go over the purported benefits of maca and see what the supplement can do for you.
-Maca contains more than 55 phytochemicals, or plant-based nutrients not necessarily essential to human health, that have benefits.
+Go over the purported benefits of maca root and see what the supplement can do for you.
+Maca contains more than 55 phytochemicals, or plant-based nutrients.
 Phytochemicals can be antioxidants that help remove harmful substances from the body, they can restore hormone levels and help the body process nutrients more efficiently.
-Scientists know how the major nutrients of maca root work, but the phytochemicals are what remain more of a mystery.
+Scientists know how the major nutrients of maca root work, but the phytochemicals remain more of a mystery.

 Remember, too, that foods may help prevent diseases based on the nutrients they contain.
 Maca powder should not replace a normal, healthy diet.
 It should supplement what you’re already eating.
 Maca may increase certain nutrients you eat every day, and that can change things within your body chemistry over time.
 Consulting medical professionals, including a registered dietitian, is a prudent course of action.